projectchrono/chrono-website/news/index.md

 	<p>9-11 December 2014 -- Machine-Ground Interaction Consortium</p>
 	<a class="media-left" href="#"> <img src="/images/news/Wacc.png" style="width=100px"> </a>
-	<div class="media-body"> The [http://machine-ground2014.splashthat.com/ Machine-Ground Interaction Consortium (MAGIC)] December meeting will Take place at the University of Wisconsin, Madison.
+	<div class="media-body"> The
+	<a href="http://machine-ground2014.splashthat.com/">Machine-Ground Interaction Consortium (MAGIC)</a> December meeting will Take place at the University of Wisconsin, Madison.
 There will be an update about ongoing research on vehicle-ground interaction, with a focus on trends in high-performance computing, granular materials, terrain modeling and simulation, and virtual prototyping.
 The meeting will highlight Project Chrono software: participants will get an overview of the software's modeling and simulation capablities, plus a hands-on demo of Chrono for vehicle dynamics.
 	</div>
 </div>
 <div class = "well">